FATF takes up Pakistan case tomorrow

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ISLAMABAD: With compliance of 21 points out of 27 action plan placed by international watchdog to combat money laundering and terror financing, the FATF’s plenary meeting kick-started in Paris on Wednesday.
+ISLAMABAD: With compliance of 21 points out of 27 action plan placed by international watchdog to combat money laundering and terror financing, the FATF’s plenary meeting kick-started at Paris on Wednesday.

 The FATF meeting will decide fate of Pakistan either to keep it on grey list for another extended period or to remove it from the grey list.

-The plenary of the Financial Action Task Force (FATF) kick-started its three-day deliberations on Wednesday in Paris and Pakistan’s case will be taken up on the last day of the meeting on Friday.
-At least after enactment of 15 pieces of legislations, many of them through joint sitting of Parliament, Pakistani authorities are confident that there are minimal chances for placing Pakistan on the blacklist.
-“Pakistan’s case will be discussed on October 23, 2020 at FATF’s plenary meeting and our efforts will not go waste,” one top government official said on the condition of anonymity here on Wednesday.
+The plenary of Financial Action Task Force (FATF) kick-started its three-day deliberations on Wednesday in Paris and Pakistan’s case will be taken up on the last day of the meeting on Friday.
+At least after enactment of 15 pieces of legislations, many of them through joint sitting of Parliament, Pakistani authorities are confident that there are minimal chances for placing Pakistan on blacklist.

+“Pakistan’s case will be discussed on October 23, 2020 at FATF’s plenary meeting and our efforts will not waste,” one top government official said on the condition of anonymity here on Wednesday.
 Pakistan’s performance on different targets was shared in earlier weeks and now Pakistani authorities are expecting positive outcome on coming Friday.
-“We are expecting a positive nod from the FATF’s epic body,” he hoped.
+“We are expecting positive nod from the FATF’s epic body,” he hoped.

 According to FATF’s announcement, the first plenary under the two-year German FATF Presidency of Dr Marcus Pleyer starts today (Wednesday).
 As the COVID-19 pandemic continues to have a devastating impact around the world, the FATF remains committed to proceeding with its work.
 As a result of travel restrictions caused by the pandemic, the FATF plenary will meet virtually.
 During the next three days, delegates will discuss a range of issues, including the impact of the COVID-19 pandemic on countries’ ability to detect, prevent and investigate money laundering and terrorist financing.
 Delegates will discuss the progress made by some jurisdictions identified as presenting a risk to the financial system.